VladimirArtjukh/test-tiny-url/README.md

 # Test task

-A simple Test task app with Laravel 12 (backend) ans Sail.
+A simple Test task app with Laravel 12 (backend) and Sail.

 ## Prerequisites
 - Docker Desktop